eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/lighting-control.md

 *Resulting code:* [`step100-vanilla`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step100-vanilla)
 ````

-In this first part, we connect the dots that we already have, so that we can focus in the next chapters on the material and lighting models.
+Now that we have elements of GUI, we can use them to expose for instance the **lighting settings** to the user.
+We want them to be able to **live tweak** the direction and color of our light sources.

 ```{admonition} 🚧 WIP
 From this chapter on, the guide is not as up to date.
 I am currently refreshing it chapter by chapter and this is where I am currently working!